 Skip to contents

 The goal of neurogam is to provide utilities for estimating the onset and offset of time-resolved effects, such as those found in M/EEG, pupillometry, or finger/mouse-tracking data (amongst others).
-The current version only allows fitting 1D temporal data (e.g., raw M/EEG data or decoding timecourses) but will be extended in the near future to support 2D temporal or spatiotemporal data.
+The current version only allows fitting 1D temporal data (e.g., one M/EEG channel or decoding timecourses) but will be extended in the near future to support 2D temporal (e.g., cross-temporal generalisation matrices) and 3D spatiotemporal (e.g., time x sensors M/EEG) data.

 Installation